1. Introduction and Naming

 The River Torrens / Karrawirra Pari is 85km in length - from near Mount Pleasant to the river’s mouth at West Beach.
 It’s a defining feature of the City of Adelaide, suburbs both east and west of the city, and the Adelaide Hills.

 Before European settlement, Kaurna people lived along its length.
-When the colony of South Australia was established in the 1830s, the colonists started off calling it Yatala River, for a few years.
+When the colony of South Australia was established in the late 1830s, the colonists started off calling it Yatala River, for a few years.
 It was then re-named the River Torrens in honour of Robert Torrens, who was on the board of the Colonisation Commissioners for South Australia.

 Early European settlers used the river for bathing, washing clothes, disposing of rubbish, drinking water, and as an unofficial sewer.
 After five children died from water borne diseases in 1839, people were banned from bathing and washing their clothes in the river.